 If needed, select the “Allow full disk access for remote users” checkbox.

 All users: Any of your computer’s users and anyone on your network can log in.

 Only these users: Click the Add button , then choose who can log in remotely.
 Users & Groups includes all the users of your Mac.
 Network Users and Network Groups include people on your network.

 Log in to your Mac from another computer

 On the other computer, open the Terminal app (if it’s a Mac) or an SSH client.

 Type the ssh command, then press Return.

-For example, if your username is Steve, and your computer’s IP address is 10.1.2.3, enter the following:
+The hostname can be an IP address or a domain name.
+For example, if your user name is steve, and your computer’s IP address is 10.1.2.3, enter the following:

 Enter your password, then press Return.

 To find the SSH command to use to log in to your Mac from another computer, choose Apple menu > System Preferences, click Sharing , then select Remote Login.
 The SSH command is shown below the “Remote Login: On” indicator.